 - Gluten-Free Passover Pina Colada Granola

-- Tahini Date Turmeric Granola Bars, or Cinnamon Raisin Quinoa Granola.
+- Cinnamon Raisin Quinoa Granola.

-This week, why not place a big batch of coconut granola on the breakfast table, surround it with various bowls of fruit, yogurt, and non-dairy milk alternatives, and watch as your family reaches for second and third helpings!
+This weekend why not place a big batch of coconut granola on the breakfast table, surround it with various bowls of fruit, yogurt, and non-dairy milk alternatives, and watch as your family reaches for second and third helpings!
 Who said breakfast has to be boring?

 Did you like this nut-free granola recipe?
-Leave us a rating!
+Leave us a rating.

 - Total Time: 55 minutes